kenkenen/stelligent-u/00-dev-environment/README.md

 > Completed in IntelliJ.
 Reproducing in Cloud9.
 Setup my ssh key.
 I need to commit the changes I've made so far before
 > I can clone this repo.
+> Succesfully commit and then cloned in Cloud9.
+Script doesn't work in Cloud9 because credentials is write protected.

 ### Retrospective 0.1